sce81/terraform-aws-ec2-instance/README.md

 ## Terraform Test
 To execute `terraform test`, module requires a `*.tfvars` file for populating module configuration for test environment.
 Example below.
-To execute terraform test, run `terraform init` from within the root folder and terraform test *.tfvars
+To execute terraform test, run `terraform init` from within the root folder and `terraform test *.tfvars` specifically referencing the .tfvars for for use.
 NB: terraform test will deploy live resources to cloud environment.

     env_name               = "terraform"